anzy03/Air-Hockey-using-Color-Recognition/README.md

 ### Installation & Running

-1. Install OpenCV for Python using `pip install opencv-python` mkae sure pip is upto date.
+1. Install OpenCV for Python using `pip install opencv-python` make sure pip is upto date.

 2. Run the `app.py`file in the `builds` folder.